-In my previous article on growing a blog, I have emphasized the importance of guest blogging to expanding your reach and a blog’s audience.
+In my previous article on growing a blog, I have emphasised the importance of guest blogging to expanding your reach and a blog’s audience.
 Whether you are just getting started with blog promotion or already scoring guest blogging opportunities, these essential tips will ensure that you get your guest posts published:

 Blog Promotion & Marketing